 Get ahead with your reading

 If you’re feeling motivated, you can start reading around subjects you know you’re taking next year.
-Take a look at Megan’s top reading tips to get you through your degree, or take a look at how Harveen discovered the importance of extra reading.
+Take a look at Megan’s top reading tips to get you through your degree.

 Is there something you struggled with this year or you’d like to improve?
 If you’re looking to stay occupied you could always brush up on study skills.
 The Library’s My Learning Essentials online resources cover everything from presenting skills and group work, to exploring the University’s special collections and subject specific databases.
 There’s also practical support for things like time management, critical reading and writing and analysing sources.
 They don’t take long to complete, but could be useful refreshers as the beginning of semester gets closer!